Carolina Hurricanes Roster

 It has been a very good season for Carolina.
 The Canes went 7-2 in October to set themselves up

-The Hurricanes Stanley Cup odds have them at +1100 odds to win the Stanley Cup.
-This translates to 8.33% in implied probability.
-The Hurricanes are currently tied for the fifth-best odds.
+The Hurricanes Stanley Cup odds have them at +500 odds to win the Stanley Cup.
+This translates to 16.7% in implied probability.
+The Hurricanes are currently tied for the best odds.

-The Hurricanes likely will finish above 100 points once again as they attempt to make a run at the Stanley Cup.
+The Hurricanes finished just short of 100 points, hitting 99, as they attempt to make a run at the Stanley Cup.
 Converting on their shooting chances will be critical in the postseason.
 Additionally, they need Frederik Andersen to stay healthy and Pyotr Kochetkov to play well down the stretch.

 It's worth noting that the Hurricanes' sportsbook partner is Fanatics North Carolina, so look out for special offers on Hurricanes betting.